brianom95/brianom95.github.io/_posts/2014-12-18-salkantay.md

 ---
 layout: post
 title:  Salkantay Trek to Machu Picchu
 description: The 70km trail to Peru's Wonder of the World.
-Icy swims, thin air, Incan temples, and lots of llamas.
+Icy swims, thin air, Inca ruins, and lots of llamas.
 date:   2014-12-18 12:00:0 +0000
 image:  '/images/salkantay0.jpeg'
 tags: